 For to see her was to love her,

 Had we never loved sae blindly,

 Agnes/Nancy/Clarinda later returned to Edinburgh, where she died in 1841, being buried in the Canongate Kirkyard.

 And so it is Scotland's Bard himself who links two other significant figures from Scots poetry.
 Memorials to both Fergusson and Clarinda can be found in the churchyard, where the melancholy sense of a life and love affair cut short can still be felt when the wind blows between the gravestones....

-Explore Canongate Kirkyard on my Up-Close and Personal tours of the city!
+Explore Canongate Kirkyard on a private walking tour of the city!
 Contact me for more information.

 Enjoy the blog but can't take a tour?